 Have you ever shown up to the office at 9 a.m. on the dot, knowing that you wouldn’t be in a productive mindset until at least 11 a.m.?
 Or, have you arrived on time with the mindset that you’d already wasted your most productive hours that morning, eating breakfast and drinking coffee until it was finally time to leave for the office?

 Every professional works best at a certain time, and it’s clear that a one-size-fits-all schedule like a 9 to 5 doesn’t actually work for everyone.
 Sure, there will be some overlap between every employee’s most productive time and the traditional workday, but wouldn’t it be better for the business if everyone was able to focus on their deliverable when they were the most focused?

 As an employee, it’s up to you to make sure that you’re meeting deadlines and hitting your goals, but the ability to live a flexible lifestyle will actually help you achieve those to-do’s in less time and work on the other areas of your life that you’re passionate about.

 Kill the routine before it kills you

-Steve Jobs once said: – “Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
-There is no reason not to follow your heart.”
+Steve Jobs once said: – “Remembering that you that you simply reaching to die is that the best means i do know to avoid the lure of thinking you have got one thing to lose.”

 Can you work for a company when you know you always wanted to create your own?
 You will always remain unhappy.
 A part of you will always cry.
 And you won’t be satisfied ever.